Why We Built QFlow: Deno, QTI 3.0, and the Case for a New Authoring System

 Why this is the right time for a new authoring system

-Many older authoring environments still carry the assumptions of an earlier web: server-heavy workflows, platform-bound storage, weak import stories, fragile portability, and a general expectation that content will stay where it was born.
-That increasingly does not match institutional reality.
+A lot of older authoring environments were built for a different web: server-heavy workflows, platform-bound storage, weak import support, fragile portability, and a general expectation that content will stay where it was born.
+That is not how institutions work anymore.

 Institutions inherit item banks from older systems.
 They merge platforms.
 They need content to survive migration.
 They want better accessibility.
 And now they are starting to use AI-assisted authoring, which makes the standards question more important, not less.
 It is easier than ever to generate questions.
-It is still hard to generate assessment content that can survive outside one vendor boundary.
+It is still hard to generate assessment content that can survive outside one vendor’s system.

-In QFlow today, that means the system can import existing QTI 3.0, QTI 2.1/2.2, and QTI 1.2/1.2.1 content; keep question revisions in Postgres; validate output against vendored QTI 3 XSDs locally; and export standards-based assessment content through the same product paths used for day-to-day work.
-The point is to meet institutions where their content actually is instead of pretending everything starts greenfield.
+In QFlow today, that means the system can import existing QTI 3.0, QTI 2.1/2.2, and QTI 1.2/1.2.1 content; keep question revisions in Postgres; validate output against vendored QTI 3 XSDs locally; and export standards-based assessment content through the same workflows authors use day to day.
+The point is to meet institutions where their content actually is instead of pretending everything starts from a clean slate.

 Why we chose Deno